 Insurance of Deposit Accounts.
 The Dodd-Frank Act permanently increased FDIC deposit insurance from \$100,000 to \$250,000 per depositor.
 The FDIC insurance coverage limit applies per depositor, per insured depository institution for each account ownership category.
 In light of the failures of Silicon Valley Bank and Signature Bank in early 2023, the FDIC recently published a report outlining a number of options to reform the nation's deposit insurance system.
-These options include so-called "limited coverage," each of which, if pursued, could result in increased assessments on the banking system.
+These options include so-called "limited coverage," "unlimited coverage," and "targeted coverage," each of which, if pursued, could result in increased assessments on the banking system.